edi3/edi3-codelists/data/recommendation-20/README.md

 Source of information is from the UNECE website: http://www.unece.org/ro/tradewelcome/un-centre-for-trade-facilitation-and-e-business-uncefact/outputs/cefactrecommendationsrec-index/code-list-recommendations.html

+## Requesting a Change (DMR - Data Maintance Request)

+Change requests should be made by raising an issue in github and completing the template, these changes will then be considered and follow the below process.

+Recommendation No. 20 is maintained on behalf of UN/CEFACT by the UN/CEFACT Information Content Management Group (ICG).
+Proposals for updating this Recommendation should be addressed to the Global Trade Solutions Section, United Nations Economic Commission for Europe, Palais des Nations, CH-1211 Geneva 10, Switzerland or by email (cefact@unece.org).

 Requests for addition to the codes should be made to the Information Content Management Group (ICG) at cefact@unece.org